dwrobel/flatcam/README.md

 - in legacy2D graphic engine, adding an utility geometry no longer draw the older ones, overwriting them
 - fixed some issues in the Gerber Editor (Aperture add was double adding an aperture)
 - converted Gerber Editor to usage of SpinBoxes
+- working on the Calibrate Excellon Tool
+- converted Excellon Editor to usage of SpinBoxes

 27.10.2019